Using mobile games as part of a brand-building promotional strategy

 Why did you choose to work with Epic Story Interactive on this title?

-We had previously announced our partnership with Epic Story Media to support early Katmandu franchise development and expansion across media content, games, and consumer products.
-Through that partnership, the Epic team has gained intimate knowledge of our Katmandu brand, lore, and aspirations, which is why it made sense for us to collaborate with their game studio, Epic Story Interactive (ESI).
+We had previously announced our alliance with Epic Story Media to support early Katmandu franchise development and expansion across media content, games, and consumer products.
+Through that alliance, the Epic team has gained intimate knowledge of our Katmandu brand, lore, and aspirations, which is why it made sense for us to collaborate with their game studio, Epic Story Interactive (ESI).

 Not only did Epic’s culture, process, and methodology closely align with our own, but they also have extensive knowledge and expertise in developing and publishing mobile and online games for beloved children’s brands such as Slugterra, Ben 10 and Beyblade.
 While ESI has particularly strong experience in Match-3 style games, EtherMerge was their first foray into creating a merge-2 game, so all the gameplay and mechanics had to be developed from the ground up.